JPFBioinformatics/RNAseq_BULK/README.txt

 ====================================================== Index =====================================================

 Sections:

-    General                         General use information, basics of what the pipeline does and how to run with defaults Naming Conventions              what to do/not do when naming your input fastq files (very important for automation) Arguments                       description of the arguments that you need to pass with the script call(s) in your command line
+    General                         -General use information, basics of what the pipeline does and how to run with defaults

+    Naming Conventions              -What to do/not do when naming your input fastq files (very important for automation) PLEASE read this section its short I promise

+    Arguments                       -Description of the arguments that you need to pass with the script call(s) in your command line

-    Config                          information on config.yaml, how you can get the pipeline to run differently if you don't like the defaults, probably don't touch config.yaml if you don't know a lot about the tools used in the pipeline Testing                         where the test files in this repo came from and how to set up testing for the pipeline
+    Config                          -Information on config.yaml, how you can get the pipeline to run differently if you don't like the defaults, probably don't touch config.yaml if you don't know a lot about the tools used in the pipeline

+    Testing                         -Where the test files in this repo came from and how to set up testing for the pipeline

 ===================================================== General ====================================================

 Pipeline to process bulk RNA sequencing data
-Built to be ran on HPC clusers with SLURM job handling for efficient processing, but can be ran locally as well, just keep in mind that STAR aligner uses a lot of memory so you need lots of extra memory and this will take a long time if you don't have a lot of processing power Built for 2 read illumina sequencing
+Built to be ran on HPC clusers with SLURM job handling for efficient processing, but can be ran locally as well, just keep in mind that STAR aligner uses a lot of memory so you need lots of extra memory and this will take a long time if you don't have a lot of processing power
-PLEASE consult Naming Conventions section of readme at least before running
+Built for 2 read illumina sequencing

-You must also either place your genome fasta file and GTF file in the reference dir  of this pipeline (RNAseq_BULK), withe their names being set to "genome.fa" and "genes.gtf" respectively, or specify the dir that these files are in and their names in the config.yaml before running the pipeline
+You must also either place your genome fasta file and GTF file in the reference dir of this pipeline (RNAseq_BULK) or specify the dir that these files are in, and put the name of the files (WITH extenstions) in the config.yaml file

-to run this pipeline with default parameters here are some example commands for different use cases
+to run this pipeline with default parameters here are some example commands for different use cases MAKE SURE to activate your env before running launcher.py

         NOTES: